The Club Barbados Resort & Spa

 Sunset Restaurant (serving local and International favourites, buffet-style breakfast and lunch, and an à la carte dinner menu - dinner reservations required).
 Enid's (Bajan-style restaurant, dinner only - reservations required).
 4 bars: Beach Bar & Terrace (lunch and snacks), Rum Shop Bar, Piano Bar, Sunset Bar & Lounge.
 Coffee shop (serving cappuccino coffees, cakes and pastries daily).
 Room service*.
 All restaurants open on rotation due to occupancy/season.

 Regular evening entertainment.
 Activities programme including dance lessons, cooking classes and rum tastings.
-Weekly beach BBQ, and managers cocktail party.
+Weekly beach BBQ.

 3 interconnecting swimming pools.
 Full-service spa*.
 Gym.
 Aqua aerobics.
 Floodlit tennis court.
 Activities programme.
 Nature walks.